ibexa/documentation-developer/docs/guide/clustering.md

 ### Shared sessions

 For a [cluster](clustering.md) setup you need to configure sessions to use a back end that is shared between web servers and supports locking.
-The only options out of the box supporting this in Symfony are the native PHP Memcached session save handler provided by the `php-memcached` extension, and Symfony session handler for PDO (database).
+The only out-of-the-box options supporting this in Symfony are the native PHP Memcached session save handler provided by the `php-memcached` extension, and Symfony session handler for PDO (database).

 ### Shared binary files

 eZ Platform supports multi-server setups by means of [custom IO handlers](file_management#the-dfs-cluster-handler).
-They make sure that files are correctly synchronized among the multiple clients that might use the data.
+They make sure that files are correctly synchronized among the multiple clients using the data.

 ## DFS IO handler